WHAT’S ON WEDNESDAY

 Contact Seth at seth.thomas.day@gmail.com

 • An informal, in-person play-reading group, getting going in the new year to read and discuss plays by/about lesbians.
-Primarily canadian works, open to anyone who identifies with the vision, any club is what you make of it.
+Primarily Canadian works, open to anyone who identifies with the vision, any club is what you make of it.
 Email for more information or to express interest ♥︎

 Contact Sarah at sarahculkin@rocketmail.com